 What kind of vehicle will MetroBus use?

 MetroBuses will be fuel efficient hybrid vehicles or equivalent with low emissions and feature twin doors to speed up boarding and exiting.
 Each MetroBus will be wi-fi enabled and feature individual USB ports at each seat for charging mobile phones, tablets etc. The operators have been given a two year grace period to achieve the fuel efficiency standard.
 It is likely that the first service will start with EuroVI standard diesel buses.
 These vehicles are remarkably clean with emissions similar to a small family car.

 How regular will MetroBus services be?

 This will depend on the route and time of day.
-MetroBuses on the Cribbs Causeway to Hengrove Park route should run every ten minutes during peak times.
+MetroBuses on the Cribbs Causeway to Hengrove Park route are expected to run every ten minutes during peak times.

 How much quicker will MetroBus be?

-The MetroBus will be much quicker than existing bus services and car journeys due to the following reasons:
+The MetroBus will be quicker than existing bus services and car journeys due to the following reasons:

 - Direct Routes for many people who currently have to change.